-The Fisherman’s Bastion was built at the site of an old rampart that, during the Middle Ages, was defended by the guild of fishermen, who lived nearby in Vízívaros (watertown), at the foot of the hill.
-Thus the name of the bastion.
+The Fisherman’s Bastion was built on the site of an old rampart that, during the Middle Ages, was defended by the guild of fishermen, who lived nearby in Vízívaros (water town), at the foot of the hill.
+Thus, the name of the bastion.
 An old fish market also sat at this location during medieval times.

 The bastion is made up of seven towers – each one symbolizing one of the seven Magyar tribes that, in 896, settled in the area now known as Hungary.
 The structure looks straight out of some fairy-tale and conjures up thoughts of Cinderella or Sleeping Beauty.
-Still, it seems to be in sync with the style of the Church of Our Lady and nicely complements the church, which was the intention of the architect.
+Still, its architectural style nicely complements that of the Church of Our Lady, which was the intention of the architect.

 A monumental double stairway, decorated with reliefs of coats-of-arms and various motifs, connects the bastion with the streets below.

-Most visitors consider the view from Fisherman’s Bastion to be one of the best in the city, only equalled by those from Gellért Hill and the Buda Castle.
+The view from Fisherman’s Bastion is considered to be one of the best in the city, on par with those from Gellért Hill and the Buda Castle.
 From atop the structure, you have a splendid view of the Danube river and over Pest.